What Do Heart Palpitations Feel Like?

 You should consult with a cardiologist if:

-- Heart palpitations occur frequently, last longer than usual, or involve more than six beats per minute
+- Heart palpitations occur frequently or last longer than usual

 - Heart palpitations worsen